 The federal government sector comprises the federal agencies, programs, and activities that are in the unified budget.
 The sector does not include the District of Columbia government, which is part of the state and local governments sector; the Federal Reserve Banks and certain monetary accounts of the Treasury, which together form the monetary authority sector; and government-sponsored enterprises (GSEs) such as Fannie Mae and Freddie Mac.
 The sector does include Ginnie Mae which is a government-owned corporation within the Department of Housing and Urban Development (HUD).

-In the flow of funds accounts, the assets held for the purpose of providing retirement benefits to federal workers are not part of the federal government sector but are included in the federal government retirement funds sector.
+In the financial accounts, the assets held for the purpose of providing retirement benefits to federal workers are not part of the federal government sector but are included in the federal government retirement funds sector.

 Beginning in 2008, the federal government expanded Treasury securities issuance to cover purchases of corporate equities and agency- and GSE-backed securities and to make loans under the Troubled Asset Relief Program, or TARP, and other financial stabilization programs.
 In addition, the federal government increased deposits in the Treasury temporary supplementary financing account at the Federal Reserve to support its financial stabilization loans and securities purchases.